cocoyamwarrior/Plagiarism-Checker/README.md

 now upload your document and run

-Also make sure you install the scikit module from your cmd using "pip install scikit-learn "
+Also make sure you install the scikit module from your cmd using "pip install scikit-learn

+Update: Install the doc2txt library to be able to read .docx format file using "pip3 install docx2txt"

+"